 From a political perspective we may be led, by analogy, to conclude that it matters less who they are and who we are, and more what kinds of relationships we are able to enter into.
 (Though this, of course, is a function of who we both are.)
 And we may see here, too, the walls between them and us breaking down.
 Instead of attacking and defending, we may see how we are, inevitably, intermingling.
 We might think about successful and unsuccessful interminglings.

 This, we might say, is the greater fear of states or of their governments.
 Not that some fringe group will become enraged and violently act out; such behavior only strengthens the power of the state and of its police.
 (And Hoover is hardly the only law-enforcement official—in the United States, Russia, and elsewhere—who has sought to promote violence in order to increase his own power and capacities for repression.)
 But things fall apart when the normal flora—the Third Estate in revolutionary France; US college students during the 1960s—are at war with the organism of which they are an integral part.
-(In a documentary about the Free Speech Movement at the University of California, Berkeley, one of the students remarks that he and his fellow protesters—students at an elite university—had been supposed to become the managers of the system, of its major corporations and government agencies.
+(In a documentary about the Free Speech Movement at my alma mater, the University of California, Berkeley, one of the students remarks that he and his fellow protesters—students at an elite university—had been supposed to become the managers of the system, of its major corporations and government agencies.
 But now they were its most outspoken opponents.)

 In medicine, politics, and psychology, we have had this idea that there is some “I,” the host, who has an integrity and purity, and who is threatened and perhaps invaded and occupied by alien bacteria or bacteria-like agents, which may be helpful (undocumented alien cleaning ladies, nannies, and nurses) or noxious (ISIS, Al-Qaeda).
-In some religions there is even an idea that the “I” may be born corrupt, and so one of its fundamental struggles is to achieve purity, by driving out the bad parts of itself.
+In some religions there is the idea that the “I” may be born corrupt, and so one of its fundamental struggles is to achieve purity, by driving out the bad parts of itself.
 Such thinking helped “inform” and make effective the propaganda that led to the Holocaust.
 Jews, Leftists, trade-unionists, homosexuals, gypsies were labelled as evils within, and it was proposed that goodness and purity could be achieved by extirpating them: killing them.

-This was of course worse than vicious propaganda, but my point here is that it was also bad “science,” in the sense that current circumstances (our technology and economic systems included) are calling our attention to the fact that there is no purity within; there is no “I” and them, no “us” and them.
+This was of course worse than vicious propaganda, but my point here is that it was also bad “science,” in the sense that current circumstances (our technology and economic systems included) are calling our attention to the extent to which there is no purity within; there is no “I” and them, no “us” and them.
 There is a collection of different entities that can and do relate in a range of ways, some of which are considered beneficial to the collection as a whole, and some of which are considered noxious.

 The Huron and Seneca Indians apparently believed that our souls have desires quite beyond our conscious wishes and that these desires are made known to us through dreams.
 If we subsequently fulfill these desires, our souls are satisfied, but if we fail or ignore the desires, our souls may become angry and may revolt against our bodies, causing various diseases and even death.
-In the short poem “Harlem,” Langston Hughes famously suggested that if our dreams and desires were “deferred”—for example, because of racism, economic oppression, and poor educational systems—the result could be desiccation, rot, festering sores, a fundamental falseness, depression, or violence.
+In the short poem “Harlem,” Langston Hughes famously suggested that if our dreams and desires were “deferred”—for example, because of racism, economic oppression, and poor educational systems—the result could be desiccation or rot, festering sores, a fundamental falseness, depression, or violence.

 Casadevall and Pirofski write that Escherichia coli (E. coli) is “one of the many species in the human gut,” and that as a rule these bacteria cause no harm.
 Indeed, the traditional view is that these bacteria prevent the colonization of the intestine with pathogenic bacteria.
 But E. coli can also cause diarrhea and vomiting.